GitMje/gitmje.github.io/_posts/2021-12-16-git-version-numbering.md

 ## SemVer 💔

-SemVer can be tricky but some tools like [gitVersion](https://github.com/GitTools/GitVersion) and [standard-version](https://github.com/conventional-changelog/standard-version) can help make it much simplier.
+SemVer can be tricky but some automated tools like [gitVersion](https://github.com/GitTools/GitVersion) and [standard-version](https://github.com/conventional-changelog/standard-version) can help make it much simplier.
 I believe that a build/deployment systems should not require engineers to decide whether to bump a major/minor version number but should rather run on an automated rule set of when to bump the numbers.
-Having engineers manually bump the version numbers is subjective, inefficient, and waist engineer's time.
+Having engineers bump the version numbers without this kind of tooling (or other scripting) is subjective, inefficient, and a waste of time.

 Due to SemVer's focus on breaking changes, I prefer the renaming of the above structure to <span style="color:royalblue">Breaking</span>.<span style="color:green">Feature</span>.<span style="color:orange">Fix</span>[.<span style="color:yellow">BuildNumber]</span>.
 Where:
 -  <span style="color:royalblue">Breaking</span> represents a incompatible change with the previous version,